CADWRDeltaModeling/dsm2/docs/csdp/Extracting_Bathymetry_Data_From_An_Irregularly_Shaped_Region.md

-# Extracting Bathymetry Data From An Irregularly Shaped Region
+# Extracting Bathymetry Data From an Irregularly Shaped Region

-Using the CSDP, create a new centerline using the **Centerline-Create** menu item.
+Using the CSDP, create a new centerline using the **Centerline > Create** menu item.

-The name of the centerline does not matter.

-Add points to the centerline until it outlines the data you want to extract.
-See example below.
+1. Add points to the centerline until it outlines the data you want to extract.
 The endpoints do not need to be in the same place.
-A polygon will be created whose vertices are all of the centerline points, so the first and last points will be connected.
-Save the network file.
+A polygon will be created whose vertices are all the centerline points, so the first and last points will be connected.
+2. Save the network file.

-I used a simple Java program called ExtractShipChannelLeveesFromYoloBypassDEM, which uses hard-coded filenames for both the input (network file and the bathymetry file) and the output (bathymetry file).
-Eventually this code will be added to the **Bathymetry** menu in the CSDP, which will export the data surrounded by a polygon created from the selected centerline to a specified filename.
+A Java program called `ExtractShipChannelLeveesFromYoloBypassDEM` can be used to extract the data.
+This program uses hard-coded filenames for both the input (network file and bathymetry file) and the output (bathymetry file).
+Eventually, this code will be added to the **Bathymetry** menu in the CSDP.

 <img src="attachments/87228843/87228842.png"
 data-image-src="attachments/87228843/87228842.png"
 data-unresolved-comment-count="0" data-linked-resource-id="87228842"